Screening masses of positive- and negative-parity hadron ground-states, including those with strangeness: Summary and perspective

 A symmetry-preserving treatment of a vector $\times$ vector contact interaction (SCI) at $T\ge0$ was used to compute the screening masses of flavour-SU(3) hadron ground-states.
 Upon solving the gap equation of $u$-quark, the Nambu and Wigner solutions were obtained, from which we fixed the critical temperature $T_c$ of the chiral symmetry restoration transition.
 Our calculation yielded $T_c/m_\rho=0.212$, which is close to the contemporary lQCD result $0.200(3)$.
 Assuming the deconfinement transition happens simultaneously, one has $T_d=T_c$, with $T_d$ the critical temperature of the deconfinement transition.
 Based on these results, we reconstructed the model's infrared regulator $\Lambda^m_{\rm ir}(T)$ so that it equals zero for $T>T_d$, which implements the deconfinement transition.

 After that, we solved the Bethe-Salpeter equations and obtained the screening masses of $J^P=0^\pm$, $1^\pm$ mesons, including those with strangeness.
 It is worth emphasizing that the masses at $T=0$ are uniformly larger than the empirical values because our Bethe-Salpeter kernel does not contain the meson-cloud contributions that should induce a material reduction in hadron masses.
 For nonzero temperatures, the $T$-dependent behaviours of the meson screening masses qualitatively agree with those obtained from the contemporary lQCD simulations.
 One of the most remarkable features is that each parity-partner-pair degenerates for $T>T_c$, with $T_c$ being the critical temperature.
 For each pair, the screening mass of the negative parity meson increases monotonously with temperature.
 In contrast, the screening mass of the meson with positive parity is almost invariant on the domain $T\lesssim T_c/2$; when $T$ gets close to $T_c$, it decreases but soon increases again and finally degenerates with its parity partner, which signals the restoration of chiral symmetry.
-Furthermore, for every strangeness $S$, the critical degenerate temperature $T_c^{\delta m}$ of the $J=1$ pair is lower than that of the $J=0$ pair.
-And $T_c^{\delta m}$ increases with $S$ for the $J=1$ pairs, but decreases for the $J=0$ pairs.
-One also notices that for each $S$, after the parity partners degenerate, the screening mass of $J=1$ pair is uniformly larger than that of the $J=0$ pair.
+Furthermore, in each of the light-light, light-strange, and strange-strange ($\bar{s}s$) sectors, the critical degenerate temperature $T_c^{\delta m}$ of the $J=1$ pair is lower than that of the $J=0$ pair.
+And, from the light-light to the strange-strange sector, $T_c^{\delta m}$ increases for the $J=1$ pairs, but decreases for the $J=0$ ones.
+One also notices that in each sector, after the parity partners degenerate, the screening mass of $J=1$ pair is uniformly larger than that of the $J=0$ pair.